natecvt/apriltag_rpi_positioning/README.md

 There will be 6 parts to this program:

 - (o) Interpreting a config file to set image size, framerate, tag family, other constants needed by the program
-- (o) Setting up the gstreamer video capabilities and providing functionality to the creation of images from it.
-This will also need to convert the data from images to the necessary format used by the apriltags library
+- (o) Setting up the camera capture and buffers associated with image data
-- (i) Running apriltag detection on all image data, managing timing to help maintain efficiency, refining pose estimate if multiple tags are detected
+- (o) Running apriltag detection on all image data, managing timing to help maintain efficiency, refining pose estimate if multiple tags are detected
-- (i) Connecting to the beaglebone via I2C or SPI through the GPIO pins and sending pose data, including: x, y, z, qx, qy, qz, qw, time, status, ndetected, uncertainty?
+- (i) Connecting to the beaglebone via UART through the GPIO pins and sending pose data, including: x, y, z, qx, qy, qz, qw, time, status, ndetected, uncertainty?
 - (i) A main program that manages all of the above
 - (i) Calibration script that writes intrinsic matrix values to a small file
-- (i) Logging functionality for testing
+- (o) Logging functionality for testing

 ## Calibration